segment-boneyard/nightmare/Readme.md

 Set the `width` and `height` of the viewport, useful for screenshotting.

 #### .done(cb)
 Doesn't do anything, except call your `cb` when the script reaches it.
-The method signature is `cb(nightmare)`.
+The method signature is `cb(err, nightmare)`.

 #### .error(cb)
 Set the `cb` for any errors that occur on this instance.
 The method signature is `cb(err, nightmare)`.